phyunsj/oncrpc-api-design/README.md

 Instead of starting with **IDL** (like Example 1 & 2), start wtih **API.h** and generate ONCRPC middle-layer  automatically.
 Keep (or share) the same local implementation between RPC server and RPC client.

 Similar to non-RPC application, the below files are manaully created.
 Create RPC middle-layer to integrate the local APIs defined in `cl_calc.h`.

-`cl_common.c/h` : RPC Client handler
+Use the same API locally or remotely.

 `cl_calc.c/h` : functions declaration, definition.

 `cl_client.c` : client main program

+`cl_common.c/h` : RPC Client handler

 **CL** is an imaginary product name for example 3.